marcelofuchs/go-graphql-starter-1/README.md

     ```
     There would be bindata.go generated under `schema` folder

+5. Install Dependencies

+    ```
+    go get -v ./
+    ```

-5. Start the server (Ensure your postgres database is live and its setting in Config.toml is correct)
+6. Start the server (Ensure your postgres database is live and its setting in Config.toml is correct)
     ```
     go build server.go
     ```